reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 > Terminal window 3 -> nc localhost 6000

 Now if we write some text in terminal window 2 we get a echo respone back and same happens if you type in text in terminal window 3 you get a response back.
 Lets add to this.
 Lets echo the incoming message to all connected users.
-We do this by adding all every socket connection to an array and when and when the server receives a message he will send that message to all connections in his array.
+We do this by adding every socket connection to an array and when the server receives a message he will send that message to all connections in his array.
 In the code below we have implemented this.
 ```javascript
 var net = require('net');